moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-b21/MIP-B21.md

 the two vaults will be assigned to the Moonwell DAO (Moonwell Temporal Governor contract).

-## Roles
+### Roles

-- **Owner**: Moonwell DAO
+- **Owner:** Moonwell DAO
-- **Curator**: Block Analitica & B.Protocol
+- **Curator:** Block Analitica & B.Protocol
-- **Allocator**: Public allocator contract and Risk Manager Multisig
+- **Allocator:** Public allocator contract and Risk Manager Multisig
-- **Guardian**: Moonwell Security Council
+- **Guardian:** Moonwell Security Council

+### Performance Fee

-- **Performance fee**: A 10% performance fee will be implemented and split between Block Analitica/B.Protocol and the Moonwell DAO.
+A 10% performance fee will be implemented and split between Block Analitica/B.Protocol and the Moonwell DAO.
 The Moonwell DAO's portion will be added to the existing USDC and ETH Moonwell protocol reserves in regular intervals, allowing the Moonwell protocol to recognize income as fees.

-- **Timelock period**: 4 days
+- **Timelock period:** 4 days
-- **Vault names**: Moonwell Flagship USDC, Moonwell Flagship ETH
+- **Vault names:** Moonwell Flagship USDC, Moonwell Flagship ETH
-- **Symbols**: mwUSDC, mwETH
+- **Symbols:** mwUSDC, mwETH

 ## Liquidity Incentives